 Peter designed a device to be worn attached to the shoe of the bowler and using a virtual series of listeners in a grid system, could accurately gather information about the position of the bowler’s foot at the crease, and determine if the ball was good or a no-ball, in real time.

 Mitra was asked to gather the data and present it in real time.
-Using an Internet of things(IoT) gateway, Mitra built an API to capture all the signals from the listening grid that interprets the data for accuracy and reliability, and then stored it in the cloud.
+Using a secure Internet of things(IoT) gateway, Mitra built an API to capture all the signals from the listening grid that interprets the data for accuracy and reliability, and then stored it in the cloud.
 Testing that accuracy and reliability is key to the success of the product, and Mitra’s dashboard shows how many no-balls are accurately caught along with the number of signals returned by the listeners to the system, giving a percentage reliability.
 This was a low-code, IoT development using Node-Red.

 Mitra also identified an issue with the receivers and the shoe device, which was battery life.
 At a maximum of 20 mins, the device was unsuitable for matches, and could only be used for training purposes.
 MyCall has since engaged a different hardware designer to try to resolve this issue.